 “University IT graduate with cybersecurity background and hundreds of classroom hours in automation, cloud safety, and digital forensics.
 Looking to leverage my newly minted top-secret security clearance and 4.0 GPA to become the next network security engineer at Astoria Tech.“

 “A talented individual with an information technology background.
 A strong desire to grow technical skills and the ability to learn new technologies swiftly.
-Hopeful for a Cybersecurity Specialist position at Boeing, coming with a 2year internship experience, superb communication aptitude, and proficiency in all Microsoft Office tools, as well as high attention to detail.”
+Hopeful for a Cybersecurity Analyst position at Boeing, coming with a 2year internship experience, superb communication aptitude, and proficiency in all Microsoft Office tools, as well as high attention to detail.”